DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 03 - Application Attack Indicators.md

 The best method to defend agains this is to captire the errors/exceptions in a log file were it can be secured by an access control list (ACL).
 The worst methid is to echo the information to the user.

+🟢 **Reply Attacks**

+A replay attack is a form of network attack (man-in-the-middle attack) against applications in which valid data transmission is captured and maliciously or fraudulently repeated or delayed, what was valid before may well be valid again.

+🟢 **Session Replay**

+When a user connects to a system via the web, the connection forms a "session" that keeps record of the interaction and the various elements that are transmitted back and forth from client-server interaction.
+A session replay event is the re-creation of the interaction after it has occurred.

+🟢 **Integer Overflow**

+A programming error conditon that occurs when a program attempts to store a numeric value, which is an integer, in a variable that is too small to hold it.
+This can create significant logic errors in a program.

+## **Request Forgery**

+A class of attacks where a user performs a state-changing action on behalf of another user, typically without their knowledge.
+These attacks explit the caracteristics of web-based protocols and browsers.

+🟢 **Server Side Request Forgery (SSRF)**

+An exploit where an attacker abuses the functionality of a server causing it to access or manipulate information in the realm of that server that would otherwise not be directly accessible to the attacker.
+Common attacks include having the server attack itself or attack another server in the organization.
+The attacker targets an application that supports data imports from URLs or allows them to read data from URLs.
+URLs can be manipulated, either by replacing them with new ones or by tampering with URL path traversal.

+🟢 **Cross-Site Request Forgery (SCRF, XSRF, “Sea Surf”, Session Riding, Cross-Site Reference Forgery, and Hostile Linking)**

+An attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
+For most sites, browser requests automatically include any credentials associated with the site, such as the user’s session cookie, IP address, Windows domain credentials, and so forth.
+Therefore, if the user is currently authenticated to the site, the site will have no way to distinguish between the forged request sent by the victim and a legitimate request sent by the victim.
+A successful CSRF attack can force the user to perform state changing requests like transferring funds, changing their email address, and so forth.
+If the victim is an administrative account, CSRF can compromise the entire web application.